myamiri/Predict-attrition-of-the-valuable-employees/README.md

 The data set contains approximately 1500 entries.
 Given the limited size of the data set, the model should only be expected to provide modest improvement in indentification of attrition vs a random allocation of probability of attrition.
 IBM has gathered information on employee satisfaction, income, seniority and some demographics.
 It includes the data of 1470 employees.
-To use a matrix structure, we changed the model to reflect the followin data
+To use a matrix structure, we changed the model to reflect the following data.

-# Solution

-In this context, the use of classification models to predict if an employee is likely to quit could greatly increase the HR’s ability to intervene on time and remedy the situation to prevent attrition.
-While this model can be routinely run to identify employees who are most likely to quit, the key driver of success would be the human element of reaching out the employee, understanding the current situation of the employee and taking action to remedy controllable factors that can prevent attrition of the employee.

 # Modeling